Inca Trail Trek - Machu Picchu Picture

 Water Resources Near The Inca Trail

 Access to clean water is a fundamental human right, and many Peruvians rely on rivers and lakes for their water supply.
-Protecting these water sources from pollution close to the Inca Trail is vital not only for trekkers on their Inca Trail trek but also for the local communities.
+Protecting these water sources from pollution close to the Inca Trail is vital not only for trekkers on their Inca Trail Peru but also for the local communities.
 This is why it is important to practice sustainable trekking practices such as adequate disposal of garbage and the "packing in, packing out" philosophy.

 The Urubamba running through the Inca Trail